Skip to main content

 • Python installed on the computer

-• PyCharm, Python Integrated Development Environment (IDE), download here: https://www.jetbrains.com/pycharm/download/
+• PyCharm, a Python Integrated Development Environment (IDE), download here: https://www.jetbrains.com/pycharm/download/

-Syradia Function Blocks consist of two files, a UI configuration file and a the script itself.
+Syrcadia Function Blocks consist of two files, a UI configuration file (.config) and a the script itself (.py).

-The Function block configuration user interface allow a user to simply configure the parameters of the function block.
+The function block configuration user interface allows a user to easily configure the parameters of the function block.
+It is accessed in Syrcadia via Settings (gear icon) > Functions tab and then clicking on the pencil icon of a previously-created function block.

-This UI is configured by a corresponding JSON file:
+This UI is configured by editing the corresponding JSON file.

 [